sinanshamsudheen/TrustLab/BruteforceAnomaly/README.md

 # Clone the repository
 git clone https://github.com/yourusername/BruteforceAnomaly.git

-# Run the setup script which will install the project to /opt/BruteforceAnomaly
+# Run the setup script which will configure the project in its current location
 cd BruteforceAnomaly
 sudo ./config/setup.sh

-# The system is now installed at /opt/BruteforceAnomaly
+# The system is now ready to use from the current directory

 # Start the service using systemd
 sudo systemctl start bruteforce-anomaly